w3f/Grants-Program/MPT.md

 ### Team Code Repos

-MPT is as a private project and its repositories are kept private, we have shared links to some of our current and previous projects within this application.
+MPT is a private project and its repositories are kept private, we have shared links to some of our current and previous projects within this application.

 We will be working and updating this repository in the context of the current grant application: https://github.com/MarcoPoloTechnologies/platform-chain